Chris-Raddatz/ISYE-6740/README.md

 - Now done PCA, most of the variation was within Dimension 1, Dimension 2 offers variability but because it doesn't explain much variance I pay little attention to it.
 - Plotted percent increase in ZHVI values across the timeline, to get another visual on which states are at the high and bottom of this spectrum.
 - Included a CPI plot over time to see how those values have increased within our time frame.
+- Filled Tableau plot with clusters or Dimension1.
+- Generated KDE plots for each state vs CPI.

 ### Doing Currently
-- Trying to generate a plot of the United States filled in via cluster color with Tableau
-- GMM for concentration
 - Can do simple linear regression or find correlation R^2 between each state and CPI.
 - Create an appendix for additional figures